Ever wanted to make a difference?James is a Community First Responder as well as being the Managing Director of a brewery

 There are a number of ways to get involved:

-Please note – Unfortunately, we do not have a specific team within the Trust which solely deals with schools visits.
+Please note – Unfortunately, we do not have a specific team within the Trust which solely deals with schools visits and events.
 We rely on frontline and call centre staff and community first responders to volunteer to attend school visits and other events on their rest days and we might therefore be unable to accommodate your request.

 Please ensure your form is returned at least 6 weeks before your events in order for us to make the necessary arrangements.